NeuroDataDesign/neurodatadesign.github.io/_pages/syllabus.md

 ### Code of Conduct
-Everyone taking the course is required to abide by the Neurodata [Code of Conduct](https://neurodata.io/about/agreements/#respect).
+Everyone taking the course is required to abide by the NeuroData [Code of Conduct](https://neurodata.io/about/agreements/#respect).
 If you have questions or suggestions for making the code of conduct better, let us know.

 ### Communication